By William Bruce

 The Anonymous Customer

-If you’re working with a business broker, he will probably have furnished you with a summary profile on several different businesses.
-The profile will summarize all the salient points of the business including gross revenue and owner’s cash flow.
-From the several profiles that your broker has given you, pick the two or three that you would like to pursue.
-The first step for each business that you would like to explore is an anonymous visit posing as a customer.
+If you’re working with a business broker, he will probably have furnished you with a summary profile on the businesses.
+The profile will contain the salient points of the business including gross revenue and earnings.
+The first step in analyzing the business might be an anonymous visit posing as a customer.
 We call this a reconnaissance run.

 As you visit, first, note the location.
 Is it appropriately located for the type of business?
 As you’re driving into the parking lot, what does the business look like from the street?
 What about signage and street identification?
 Then as you walk to the entrance, what kind of an impression do you receive?